 This line encapsulates the contradictory aspect of Trump's attempts to "constitute the people"--the first order of business in an inaugural.
 Who is "you"?
 And who is the "everyone" who is listening to "you" now?

-You came by the tens of millions to become part of a historic movement the likes of which the world has never seen before.
-At the center of this movement is a crucial conviction: that a nation exists to serve its citizens.
+part of a historic movement the likes of which the world has never seen before.

 The first line of this passage is an obvious case of hyperbole.
 Of more interest is the final line.
 It is as close as Trump comes to articulating a governing philosophy (another essential component of an inaugural address, according to Campbell and Jamieson).
 For one, in his view "the nation" is not consubstantial with its citizens.
 The nation is a construction that exists independently of the citizenry, and it is created to serve them.